yuzhayo/yuzha-yo/shared/docs/05_LAYER_PIPELINE_SYSTEM.md

    - Add unit tests under `shared/layer/__tests__` to cover the new processor logic.

 ## AI Agent Notes
+- Call `createStagePipeline()` in isolation when you need a snapshot of prepared layers and attached processors.
 - The pipeline is deterministic given the same config, timestamp, and processor set.
 Use this property for snapshot testing.
 - Avoid side effects inside processors.
 Cache objects inside closures instead.
 - When debugging, log `layer.layerId` and relevant calculated fields; each processor receives the enriched state from the previous one.